 Conhost.exe does not run all the time though, and you may not see it listed by default.
 I explain what the process is later on in the guide, but you can invoke it by launching a new command prompt window for instance.

 But is it safe?
-If conhost.exe is located in c:\windows\system32 then yes, it is safe.Right-click on the process, and select open file location from the context menu.
+If conhost.exe is located in c:\windows\system32 then yes, it is safe.Right-click on the process in the Task Manager, and select open file location from the context menu.
 This should take you directly to the system32 directory of the Windows installation.

 If the Task Manager takes you elsewhere, you may have spotted a virus that disguises itself as conhost.exe.